Action Plans for Anaphylaxis and Allergic Reactions Frequently Asked Questions (FAQ)

 No. ASCIA Action Plans have been developed as medical documents and must be completed, signed and dated by the patient's doctor or nurse practitioner.
 If copies are required the original signed copy should be photocopied or scanned.

-Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or early childhood education/care (ECEC) staff?
+Q 5: Is it possible to obtain an electronic copy of the ASCIA Action Plans so that the child's information can be inserted by parents, school staff or children's education/care (CEC) staff?

 No. ASCIA Action Plans have been developed in a PDF format to ensure the documents are concise, consistent and easily understood.
-They now have fields that can be directly typed into by the treating doctor or nurse practitioner, but not by parents, school or ECEC staff, as they are medical documents.
+They now have fields that can be directly typed into by the treating doctor or nurse practitioner, but not by parents, school or CEC staff, as they are medical documents.

 Q 6: How often does an ASCIA Action Plan need to be updated?

 ASCIA Action Plans should be reviewed when patients are reassessed by their doctor or nurse practitioner, and each time they obtain a new adrenaline autoinjector prescription, which is approximately every 12 to 18 months,.
 If the patient is a child the photo should be updated.
 If there are no changes in diagnosis or management, the medical information on the ASCIA Action Plan may not need to be updated.

-The ASCIA Action Plan includes the date of next Action Plan review, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).
+The ASCIA Action Plan includes a recommended review date, which should coincide with the next scheduled appointment with a doctor or nurse practitioner to obtain a new adrenaline autoinjector prescription (approximately every 12 to 18 months).

 Q 7: ASCIA Action Plans are copyrighted.
 Can they still be printed and/or copied?